Participate as a Venue

 Q: How do I get my event(s) listed in the Festival Guide and apps?

-A: The listing tool is currently open through August 18, in preparation for an early-September festival guide launch.
+A: The festival guide listing tool is now closed in preparation for a September 7 launch.

 Q: What do I need to list my event in the Festival Guide?